andreas-kupries/tclyaml/embedded/md/doc/files/tclyaml.md

     the *structure* use the associated type specification for the conversion of their value\.
 The values of all keys without an explicit conversion are converted with the type specification found under the key __\*__\.
-If such a key does not exist their conversion is done with type "scalar"\.
+If such a key does not exist their conversion is done with type "string"\.

-    The keys of *value* themselves are always converted with type "scalar"\.
+    The keys of *value* themselves are always converted with type "string"\.

     The converter starts a mapping in the writer object, then converts all dictionary elements \(keys, and values\), and at last ends the mapping in the writer\.

+    *Note* that the mapping always writes the keys in dictionary order\.

 # <a name='section6'></a>The Writer Object API